๐Ÿ–‹๏ธ Dataset - Annotation tool

 • Rejected

-When an Annotation is created, either through the Annotation tool or via Annotation import, Annotation are by default with the status To Review.
+When an Annotation is created and saved, either through the Annotation tool or via Annotation import, Annotation are by default with the status To Review.

 To Accept or Reject an Annotation, you just need to open the Annotation Tool on the Asset that has the Annotation to be reviewed and click on Accept annotation or Reject annotation.